Once I got out of Marianna, highway 90 had a nice shoulder.

 There were also rooms for touring cyclists – free, but donations accepted.
 Since I was off-season, no one else was staying there.
 And there was wi-fi, so I could update this blog.

-Scott (L), the founder, and Kaley, a volunteer mechanic.
-Scott was formerly a building designer, before he founded the Bicycle House.
+Scot (L), the founder, and Kaley, a volunteer mechanic.
+Scot was formerly a building designer, before he founded the Bicycle House.
 He still rides a lot, and advocates for cycling.
 Kaley is a fine arts (ceramics) major at the local university.

 Many of Kaley’s pieces are pressed into service in the House.